dividuum/info-beamer/doc/manual.md

 Returns a timestamp as a floating point number that will increment by 1 for each passing second.
 The timestamp is relative to the start of `info-beamer`.

+### sys.exit()

+Exits info-beamer.
+Only available on the PI version.
+It's disabled unless you define the environment variable INFOBEAMER_ALLOW_EXIT.

+### sys.set_flag(flag, [status])

+Sets runtime flags that change some behaviour.
+Only available on the PI version.
+The following flags are available:

+ * `slow_gc`: Disables the per frame garbage collection and switches to a more relaxed GC mode.
+This might give you a slightly better performance in exchange for more memory usage.
+If you activate this, be careful: You'll have to manually dispose rendered child nodes (using :dispose()).
+Otherwise they will be created faster than the garbage collector can remove them.
+ * `no_clear`: Removes the implicit gl.clear call while rendering
+   a node.
+ * `no_deadline`: Removes the time limit while rendering a node.

+ `status` is `true` by default (and will activate the flag).
+Use `false` to deactivate a flag again.

 Node Functions
 --------------